 Sometimes people have reasons they want to start with legal separation but convert later to a divorce.
 They may choose to do this based on how the other person might react, changing feelings over time, or other circumstances.
 A family law attorney is there every step of the way during the legal separation process and is prepared to counsel people through to serve their best interest in a way that makes sense for their case.

 Contact a Legal Separation Attorney in Colorado Springs

-If you are considering a legal separation and have questions, contact the family law attorneys at the Gasper Law Group today for a free consultation.
+If you are considering a legal separation and have questions, contact Gasper Law Group’s divorce lawyers in Colorado Springs for a free consultation.
 We will answer your questions and discuss next steps to file a legal separation in Colorado.